"We had hoped that he was the one who was going to redeem Israel" Luke 24:21 (NIV).

 How do we make sense of the situations where it seems that God withholds our hoped-for things from us?
 Is he capricious in his decision-making or is there a greater purpose?
 Are we like the disciples—so fixated on our circumstances that we too can't see Jesus in our midst, working out his perfect plan?
 Do we fully appreciate that God is transforming us into the image of his Son (2 Co.
 3:18)?

 The Scriptures say, "Delight yourself in the LORD and he will give you the desires of your heart.
 Commit your way to the LORD; trust in him and he will do this" (Ps.
 37:4-5).
 This verse seems to say our hoped-for requests will be granted as long as we fully commit our ways to God.
 Yet, if that's true, then we've fashioned an idol, a Magic Genie of sorts, who is at our beckon call.
 No, this verse speaks of God working in our lives, and as we mature in him, God places his desires in us so that we want to obey him!

 God is building a temple where his Spirit will live; one not made by human hands (Eph.
 2:21, 2 Co.
 5:1).
-The stones of this marvelous temple are being shaped and honed by the Master.
+The stones of this marvelous temple are being shaped, chipped, and honed by the Master.
 What Christ-like character does God want to fashion in our souls?
-Chip, chip.
+(Chip, chip.)
 What behavioral flaw does he want to smooth over?
-Chip, chip, chip.
+(Chip, chip, chip.)
 What sin does he want to eradicate?
 (Chip, chip, chip, chip.)
 This kingdom principle should not be overlooked in situations where our hoped-fors haven't been granted.
 God has an eternal perspective and purpose.
 He will not settle for a people who haven't been trained according to his will.
 This is foundational for understanding the disappointments in our lives and for making sense of them.